Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Estimation Strategy

 Since I use a within estimator for the fixed effect models in equations \ref{bs} and \ref{fs}, the identification depends on the sharp increases in influenza mortality during the pandemic years (Figure~\ref{fig:ts_flu}).
 As discussed in Section~\ref{sec:sec22}, these influenza death rates are plausibly exogenous because no vaccination was available in the pre-war period and internal migration was unrealistic given the rapid spread of the virus.
 Despite this preferable feature for the identification, I control for a large proportion of the unobservable factors and observable characteristics in the following ways.
 First, I control for prefecture-specific time-invariant factors such as the baseline wealth level and geographical features using prefecture fixed effects.
-In some regressions, I also consider the prefecture-specific liner time trend to allow the prefectures to have different trends in the proportion of males at births.\footnote{The sex ratio at birth is a biological measure rather than a socioeconomic outcome.
-This implies that the proportion of male births in both high- and low-exposed prefectures would have shown similar trends in the absence of the pandemic.
-An event-study analysis shown in Section~\ref{sec:sec52} provides evidence that the trends would have been plausibly similar.
-In addition, Online Appendix~\ref{sec:secb_ct} confirmed that the prefectures with different intensities of influenza mortality during the pandemic indeed show similar trends in the proportion of male births.} Second, the macroeconomic shocks and cyclical effects of seasonal epidemics are captured using year-month fixed effects.\footnote{Since I use seven measured years (1916--1922), 83 ($7 \times 12 - 1$) year-month fixed effects are included in the models altogether.
-Using the year-month fixed effects also helps to effectively control the potential influence of the macroeconomic wartime inflation.} After controlling for these fixed effects, the remaining potential confounding factors included in the error term that might be correlated with the influenza death rate include the time-varying wealth level and access to medical care.
+In some regressions, I also consider the prefecture-specific liner time trend to allow the prefectures to have different trends in the proportion of males at births.
+Since the sex ratio at birth is a biological measure rather than a socioeconomic outcome, the proportion of male births in both high- and low-exposed prefectures would have shown similar trends in the absence of the pandemic.
+An event-study analysis shown in Online Appendix~\ref{sec:sec_es} provides evidence that the trends would have been plausibly similar.
+In addition, Online Appendix~\ref{sec:secb_ct} confirmed that the prefectures with different intensities of influenza mortality during the pandemic indeed show similar trends in the proportion of male births.
+Second, the macroeconomic shocks and cyclical effects of seasonal epidemics are captured using year-month fixed effects.
+Using the year-month fixed effects also helps to effectively control the potential influence of the macroeconomic wartime inflation.
+After controlling for these fixed effects, the remaining potential confounding factors included in the error term that might be correlated with the influenza death rate include the time-varying wealth level and access to medical care.
 To control for these factors, I further include the set of available prefecture-year-level control variables introduced in Section~\ref{sec:sec34}.